nishantt007/NishantGPT/README.md

 ## Features

-- Provides information about Art Kreimer's educational background, professional experience, and skills
+- Provides information about Harikrishna's educational background, professional experience, and skills
 - Allows users to ask questions and receive relevant responses
 - Stores conversation history in a Cloud Firebase database for further analysis
 - Supports both CSV and PDF (resume) data sources